Kong/docs.konghq.com/app/docs/0.13.x/auth.md

 # Authentication Reference

-Client access to upstream Services is typically controlled by the application and configuration of Kong [authentication plugins][plugins].
+Traffic to your upstream services (API or microservice) is typically controlled by the application and configuration of various Kong [authentication plugins][plugins].
+Since Kong's Service entity represents a 1-to-1 mapping of your own upstream services, the simplest scenario is to configure authentication plugins on the Services of your choosing.

 ## Generic authentication